opensci/blog.opensci.info/_posts/2014-12-08-PLoS-ALM-Charts-Google-Fusion-Tables.md

 This chart can include interaction because it uses Javascript.
 When the user hovers their mouse on a column, a label appears showing the full article title and an exact citation count.
 This provides important detail without taking additional screen space or overloading the user with information.

-The chart allows us to see the top CrossRef cited articles for 2013 and compare their citation counts.
+The chart shows the top CrossRef cited articles for 2013 and compares their citation counts.
 All of these articles had equal or more Scopus citations than CrossRef, except for "The Effectiveness of Mobile-Health Technology-Based Health..." which received more CrossRef citations than Scopus.
 This difference may be due to article awareness, citation inclusion methods, or publication date.
 By displaying the data visually, the viewer can identify outliers for further investigatation.

 # Next Steps #

 Fusion Tables lets anyone develop their own query to run on the PLoS ALM dataset.
 This query can use SQL-like operations and runs on the entire 100k+ rows of data.
 Calculations on the data such as `SUM()` and `AVERAGE()` can also be applied.

-Google Charts also allows more user interaction, such as filtering by year, or which citation sources to sort by.
-Extra formatting can be added, for example links to read the full article.
+Google Charts also allows more user interaction, for example filtering by user selected year or journal.
+Extra formatting can be added to the chart, such as links to read the full articles.
 There are also a [range of chart types][charttypes] available to display query results.

 [charttypes]: https://developers.google.com/chart/interactive/docs/gallery